RichEwin/Portfolio/week-five.md

 Monday

-- GOAL:
+- GOAL: Explore Javascript and get a basic understanding of its syntax and testing framework.
-- PLAN:
+- PLAN: Attend the Makers JS workshop in the morning.
+In the afternoon attemp to test drive an app in JS.
-- EVIDENCE:
+- EVIDENCE: I re-coded the app [FizzBuzz](https://github.com/RichEwin/javabuzz) using JavaScript and Jasmine.

 Tuesday

-- GOAL:
+- GOAL: Continue to explore Javascript and Jasmine.
-- PLAN:
+- PLAN: Work my way through the Javascript Codecademy course to help engrain my learning of a new language.
 - EVIDENCE:

 Wednesday